David T. Ellwood: Career

-He joined the Kennedy School faculty in 1980 and served two separate terms as the School's academic dean.
+Ellwood joined the Kennedy School faculty in 1980 and served two separate terms as the School's academic dean.
 He served as dean of Harvard University's John F. Kennedy School of Government from 2004 through 2015.
 He is also the Scott M. Black Professor of Political Economy.
-He is the author of the critically acclaimed, "Poor Support: Poverty in the American Family" (Basic Books, 1988).
+He is the author of Poor Support: Poverty in the American Family (Basic Books, 1988).

 In 1993, he was named Assistant Secretary for Planning and Evaluation at the United States Department of Health and Human Services (HHS), where he served as co-chair of Bill Clinton's Working Group on Welfare Reform, Family Support and Independence.
 At HHS, Ellwood played a key role in the administration's development and implementation of critical social policy.

 In 1999, Ellwod was elected as a fellow of National Academy of Public Administration.
-Ellwood is also a Fellow of the American Academy of Arts and Sciences, a research associate at the National Bureau of Economic Research, and a Senior Research Affiliate of the National Poverty Center at University of Michigan's Gerald R. Ford School of Public Policy.
-He is also a Faculty Affiliate of the Joint Center for Poverty Research at Northwestern University/University of Chicago and serves on the Board of Abt Associates and the Malcolm Hewitt Wiener Foundation.
+Ellwood is also a Fellow of the American Academy of Arts and Sciences, a research associate at the National Bureau of Economic Research, and a senior research affiliate of the National Poverty Center at University of Michigan's Gerald R. Ford School of Public Policy.
+He is also a faculty affiliate of the Joint Center for Poverty Research at Northwestern University/University of Chicago and serves on the board of Abt Associates and the Malcolm Hewitt Wiener Foundation.

 In 2016, Ellwood became chair of the US Partnership on Mobility from Poverty, an effort funded by the Bill and Melinda Gates Foundation and run by the Urban Institute.
-The group of 24 scholars and activists is "a new collaborative aimed at discovering permanent ladders of mobility for the poor.
-The partnership will identify breakthrough solutions that can be put into action by philanthropy, practitioners, and the public and private sectors."
+The group of 24 scholars and activists is a "collaborative aimed at discovering permanent ladders of mobility for the poor."

 Personal life

 As of 2010, he had been married for more than thirty years to his wife, Marilyn.
-They have two daughters: Malinda and Andrea.
+They have two daughters.